 Every guest is special on The Hub.
-But re-meeting a favoured teacher and hearing her life tales is truly special.
+But re-meeting a favoured teacher and hearing her life tales is truly a blessing.
 The Hub reconnected recently with Elizabeth Bennett, a former Biology teacher at Salesian's College, Chertsey.

-In a three-part series Elizabeth recounts growing up in south Wales, moving to London as a student, and a career teaching secondary school Biology in Surrey, Hampshire and latterly Lancashire.
-Now happily retired, part one starts with Elizabeth observing the impact of a personally-sewn quilt as a Christening gift opened a newly creative time.
+In a delightful triptych Elizabeth recounts growing up in south Wales and moving to London as a student.
+A career teaching secondary school Biology followed in Surrey, Hampshire and latterly Lancashire.
+Now happily retired, her Sewing Tales recount how a personally-sewn Christening gift opened a newly creative time.
 Of connection and friendship, during Lockdown and beyond.

-In part two Elizabeth shares her Desert Island Discs favourite music and a poem of particular meaning to her.
-In part three she will open up on how her Faith is fundamental to her life.
-You can listen to part one, Elizabeth Bennett's Sewing Tales, by clicking on the link below.
+In Desert Island Discs Elizabeth shares her favourite music and a poem of particular meaning.
+In Faith Tales Elizabeth opens up on the Catholic faith that has been hugely important to her life.
+You can listen to Elizabeth's Sewing Tales, by clicking on the link below.

 Picture: Friendship cushion - Elizabeth Bennett's colourful cushion with messages of friendship, a gift to a friend / Credit: Elizabeth Bennett

 Elizabeth Bennett picked up sewing later in life.
 "I've always been a knitter, I didn't even possess a sewing machine."
 However, attending the Christening of a friend's grandchild, she witnessed a woman gifting a beautifully-sewn quilt.
 "I just thought, I want to do that."